-Preoperative venous Duplex Ultrasound is used to evaluate patients for Venous Insufficiency symptoms or suspected DVT; it can provide a road map of vein anatomy similar to contrast venography, as well as essential hemodynamic information about the presence of proximal obstruction, vein valve function, and Venous Reflux (Lin et al., 2015).
+Preoperative venous duplex ultrasound is used to evaluate individuals for Venous Insufficiency symptoms or suspected deep vein thrombosis (DVT); it can provide a road map of vein anatomy similar to contrast venography, as well as essential hemodynamic information about the presence of proximal obstruction, vein valve function, and Venous Reflux (Lin et al., 2015).

 Varicose Veins are treated with lifestyle changes and medical procedures done either to remove the veins or to close them.
 Endovenous Ablation therapy uses lasers or radiofrequency energy to create heat to close off a Varicose Vein.
-Vein Stripping and Ligation involves tying shut and removing the veins through small cuts in the skin [National Heart, Lung and Blood Institute (NHLBI), 2014].
+Vein Stripping and Ligation involves tying shut and removing the veins through small cuts in the skin [National Heart, Lung and Blood Institute (NHLBI), 2014, updated 2023].